 Endocrine Disrupting Chemicals

 The endocrine system is a network of glands and organs that produce, store, and secrete hormones.
-When functioning normally, the endocrine system works with other systems to help maintain the body's health.
-Endocrine disrupting chemicals (EDCs) are substances in the environment (air, soil or water supply), food sources, personal care products, and manufactured products that may interfere with the normal function of your body’s endocrine system.
+When functioning normally, the endocrine system works with other systems to regulate your body's healthy development and function throughout life.
+Endocrine disrupting chemicals (EDCs) are substances in the environment (air, soil, or water supply), food sources, personal care products, and manufactured products that interfere with the normal function of your body’s endocrine system.

 What are EDCs?

-They have been linked to human health issues related to sperm quality, fertility, abnormalities in sex organs, endometriosis, early puberty, nervous system function, immune function, cancers, breathing problems, metabolic issues, obesity, heart health, growth, neurological and learning disabilities, and more.
+EDCs can disrupt many different hormones, which is why they have been linked to numerous adverse human health outcomes including alterations in sperm quality and fertility, abnormalities in sex organs, endometriosis, early puberty, altered nervous system function, immune function, certain cancers, respiratory problems, metabolic issues, diabetes, obesity, cardiovascular problems, growth, neurological and learning disabilities, and more.

-Exposure to EDCs can happen anywhere and come from the air we breathe, the food we eat, and the water we drink.
-EDCs can also enter the body through the skin and by transfer from mother to fetus (across the placenta) or mother to infant (via breast feeding) if a woman has EDCs in her body.
+Since EDCs come from many different sources, people are exposed in several ways, including the air we breathe, the food we eat, and the water we drink.
+EDCs can also enter the body through the skin.

 Some common EDCs and their uses include the following: